 - Make a list of your bills and rent due dates

 - Set reminders; even just using the calendar on your phone can work

 Maintaining a good record is good for your credit score, so staying on top of rent and bills does more than just keep the peace at home.

-This avoids any awkward chats further on down the line – and stops you getting annoyed when your toiletries go missing.
+This avoids any awkward chats further on down the line, and stops you from getting annoyed when your toiletries go missing.

-Again, talk it out before you move in.
+Again, talk about roommate etiquette before you move in.
 Find out what the expectations are around guests and come to an agreement you’re all happy with.